ShahiCodes/MERN-Movie-Reviewer/README.md

-# MERN-Movie-Recommender
+# MERN-Movie-Reviewer
-Full stack web app using the MERN stack (MongoDB, Express, React, and Node.js) and Django REST Web API (Pandas, NumPy and Tensorflow Keras) for making movie recommendations.
-CRUD (Create, Read, Update and Delete) movie reviews and ratings to be recommended movies.
+Full stack web app using the MERN stack (MongoDB, Express, React, and Node.js) to CRUD (Create, Read, Update and Delete) movie reviews and ratings.

 MERN:
 <ul>